 Add A Bow

-If you want to put a bow on a wreath make it a stunner!
-For the forsythia wreath, I used a bow used it to hand the wreath on.
-I’ve been using this black and white French Ribbon for many of my wreaths.
+If you want to put a bow on a wreath, make it a stunner!
+For the forsythia wreath, I used a bow to hand it on.
+I’ve been using this black-and-white French Ribbon for many of my wreaths.
 I think it is a good contrast to our light-colored front door.

 Making An Easy Wreath

-Once you have made any purchases for the wreath and gathered up your materials it should take about 30 minutes to put together.
+Once you have made any purchase to make your wreath and gathered your materials, it should take about 30 minutes to assemble.

 Here’s another designer tip…